Jaswanth994/Algo-for-Rubik-s-Cube/README.md

 ## Performance

-* Typical solves of 8–12 move scrambles complete within 5–10 seconds on standard hardware.
+* Typical solves of 4-8 move scrambles within <1 seconds on standard hardware.
-* Maximum tested search depth is 22 moves, adequate for hackathon-level challenges.
+* Maximum tested search depth is 12 moves, took more than 8-10 seconds, adequate for hackathon-level challenges.
 * Parallel solving further reduces effective solving time on multicore machines.

 ---